 Think twice before using your credit card

 One of the most common culprits that easily brings a person under debt is a credit card.
 While the card gets issued, the common man gets happy, that now he has a card to swipe anytime to purchase necessities while not having the cash in hand.
-This is an advantage of having a credit card.
+This is the advantage of having a credit card.
 But you must never forget that credit cards are nothing but pre-approved loans.
 And the moment you swipe the card you accept the loan.
 And you get charged interest for that loan.
 Therefore this decision can make you pay heavy if you use the card for any transaction which you really cannot afford.

 If you take too much time to clear credit card dues, and during that period pay too much in interest, then that’s a big loss.
 Also, credit cards area big temptation and make you spend more than you can afford, and later you have to repent when you are charged interest on the spending, and you pay hefty amounts to clear the dues.
 Hence, it’s wise not to touch the card, and forget it at home most of the time, unless you need to swipe it in an emergency.